 How to watch The Handmaid’s Tale Season 3 in Australia

-SBS has the rights to the first airing of The Handmaid’s Tale in Australia, and will be airing a double episode at 8:30pm on Thursday, 6 June.
-If you can’t watch it when it first airs, you’ll be able to catch up on SBS On Demand, which will have episodes 1-3 available to stream.
-Then another double episode will air on Thursday 13 June, with single episodes airing weekly after then.
+SBS has the rights to the first airing of The Handmaid’s Tale in Australia, and airs weekly on Thursday nights on the free-to-air channel.
+If you can’t watch it when it first airs, you’ll be able to catch up on SBS On Demand, which is available to stream on your TV and devices at your leisure.

 What can we expect from Season 3?